-When you retire, you need to give SamCERA a completed withholding form.
-SamCERA is required by law to withhold state and federal tax at the “married with 3 exemptions” rate if you do NOT have a form on file declaring your choice of withholding.
+When you retire, you must submit a completed tax withholding form(s)to SamCERA.
+SamCERA is required by law to withhold state and federal tax at the “married with 3 allowances” rate if you do NOT have a form on file declaring your choice of withholding.

 State Income Tax Withholding: SamCERA only withholds state income taxes for California.
 SamCERA does NOT withhold state income tax for any other state.

-For Members Receiving Disability Retirement Benefits
+Disability Retirement Benefits